Teamwork Interview Questions

 Other teams only meet at the end of a weekly or fortnightly sprint to discuss the entire period’s work.
 Which is your candidate best suited to?

-Take note and see if your candidate uses words like we, us, and our when answering these questions, or if they use me, my, and I.
+Hiring managers should take note to see if their candidate uses words like we, us, and our when referring to their last job, or if they use me, my, and I.

 Regular use of terms like ‘we did this, our team noticed that’, can tell you whether your candidate truly considered themselves as part of a team.

-Take a handful of these team player interview questions into your recruitment method.
-Test, measure, and asses their effectiveness and switch them around from time to time.
-Dive into your candidate’s previous experiences with teamwork, listen to their stories and use it build a picture of them and if they’d fit into your current team.
+Take a handful of these questions into a teamwork interview as part of your regular recruitment method.
+Test, measure, and assess their effectiveness and switch them around from time to time.
+Dive into your candidate’s previous experiences with teamwork, listen to their stories and use the answers to see if they’d fit into your current team.

 Happy recruiting!